yiva307/yiva307/README.md

 - 👋 Hi, I’m Yiva
 - 👀 I’m interested in painting
-- 🌱 I’m currently learning frondend
+- 🌱 I’m currently learning frontend
 - 💞️ I’m looking to collaborate on web design
 - 📫 How to reach me by yiva307@gmail.com